 An art gallery assistant needs to be highly organized with great interpersonal skills, and able to multitask on both short and long-term projects.
 A gallery assistant needs to be an excellent communicator, being able to talk to a wide range of people without being flustered or intimidated.

 A gallery assistant needs to be savvy with social media and proficient with commonly used computer programs.
-Being able to work independently and to take initiative with projects is also key.
+Being able to work independently and to take the initiative with projects is also key.